udacity/create-your-own-adventure/english/super-man/save-the-word.md

 After that, suddenly!!!
 You start to grow up, Big, GIANT ~~~ Also you noticed that a red shirt is now wrapped on your muscular body.
+You are now wearing a tight body-fit cloth.
-The trangle underwear is mounted on it, shining a great "V" -- the signature of SUPER MAN.
+The triangle underwear is mounted on it, shining a great "V" -- the signature of SUPER MAN.

 As the most glory superman, you decide to save the world.